Kistler-Group/sdbus-cpp/docs/using-sdbus-c++.md

   * `MethodCall` (with serialized parameters),
   * `MethodReply` (with serialized return values),
   * or a `Signal` (with serialized parameters).

+### Standard D-Bus interfaces

+Every D-Bus object will automatically get these four standard interfaces:

+  * `org.freedesktop.DBus.Properties`
+  * `org.freedesktop.DBus.Introspectable`
+  * `org.freedesktop.DBus.Peer`
+  * `org.freedesktop.DBus.ObjectManager`

+The implementation of these interfaces is provided by the underlying sd-bus library.
+So there is no need to implement them manually by users.

 ### Thread safety in sdbus-c++